karimelshami/chat-app/README.md

     returns one users with name and Id

-3. Poll all new messages after last MessageId
+3. Poll all new messages after last MessageId *used but not finished*

    /conversation/:conversationId/new/:last MessageId
    GET